Due to its unique properties asbestos appeared in a wide range of building products and materials up until the mid-1980s.

 If your workplace was built prior to 1984, there is a high chance that asbestos was used during construction.
-For buildings erected after this date, the chances of finding large traces of the mineral are significantly lower but still very possible.
+For buildings erected after this date, the chances of finding large traces of the mineral are lower but still possible.

-Most states and territories introduced a ban on the mining of raw asbestos and the manufacture, importation, and installation of products containing crocidolite and amosite asbestos from 31 December 1984.
+All states and territories introduced a ban on the mining of raw asbestos and the manufacture, importation, and installation of products containing crocidolite and amosite asbestos from 31 December 1984.

 - weathering of Asbestos causing materials (ACMs)